 The problems begin when your graphics processor begins to output more frames than your monitor can handle, such as 100FPS on a 60Hz monitor.
 Your monitor may struggle to keep up with the flow and end up out of sync between two frames.
 This is called “screen tearing,” where an image seems to be “cut in half.”

 This is where VSync comes in.
 VSync aims to match the graphics processor’s frames with the refresh rate of the monitor to fix any syncing issues.
-This is typically usually done by freezing the game engine or buffering frames until the monitor is ready to output the next frame.
+This is typically done by freezing the game engine or buffering frames until the monitor is ready to output the next frame.

 Advantages of VSync

 As stated, VSync is worth a try if you’re experiencing screen tears.
-This will bring your graphics processor down to the same level as your monitor and will allow them to better work in unison, thus eliminating screen tearing when done right.
+This will bring your graphics processor down to the same level as your monitor and will allow them to work better in unison, thus eliminating screen tearing when done right.

 It can also be useful in applications (such as very old games) where your graphics processor severely overpowers the graphical demand.
-Because graphic processors go as fast as they can, rendering old scenes may result in exceedingly high frame rates.
+Because graphics processors go as fast as they can, rendering old scenes may result in exceedingly high frame rates.
 This can cause your graphics processor to overheat, as it outputs frames at an incredibly fast rate.
 Enabling VSync will cap the FPS to the monitor’s refresh rate and stop the excessive strain on the graphics processor.